Ensuring the law can help to keep the promise

 Part of: Policy

-Legislative change is needed to keep the promise
+Legislative change is needed to keep the promise.

 For Scotland to keep the promise, policy, practice and legal changes need to happen.